In this guide we’ll look at the best palm router.

 The Bosch Professional GKF 600 Corded Palm Router is another candidate for best palm router.

-This router is also small and light, making it simple to manoeuvre and control for intricate work or accessing hard to reach places.
+This hand held router is also small and light, making it simple to manoeuvre and control for intricate work or accessing hard to reach places.

-The product has both rough and fine depth adjustments, so using a combination of these two methods helps you achieve precise results quickly and easily.
+The compact router has both rough and fine depth adjustments, so using a combination of these two methods helps you achieve precise results quickly and easily.